-Educate yourself on the situation, document your actions and avoid assumptions.
+To be an effective debt collector, educate yourself on the situation, document your actions, and avoid assumptions.

 Editor's note: Looking for a collections agency for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.